 WWU STUDENT-ATHLETES SUCCEED ON FIELD AND IN CLASSROOM

-This is the eighth year the NCAA has released the ASR.
+This is the ninth year the NCAA has released the ASR.
 The NCAA developed the Division II ASR at the request of college and university presidents who believed the federal graduation rate was flawed.
-Division II's ASR data takes transfer students in account and removes students who left the institution in good academic standing.
+Division II's ASR data takes transfer students into account and removes students who left the institution in good academic standing.

 In addition, given the partial-scholarship financial aid model of Division II, the ASR data includes student-athletes not on athletically related financial aid.
 The result is that ASR captures more than 35,000 non-scholarship student-athletes.